 - Soji lampshades that the records on the Borg databases are classified.

-- Narek informs Soji that Romulan passenger lists aren't made public, unlike Terran ones.
+- Narek informs Soji that Romulan passenger lists are kept private, unlike Terran ones.

 - Color Wash: The Qowat Milat monastery scenes have a strong orange tint, although it's slightly less intense for North Station.